ChifiSource/Olive.jl/README.md

   - `shift` + `↑` **shift focus down**

 These keybindings can be edited inside of the [settings](https://github.com/ChifiSource/Olive.jl#settings)
+##### project explorer
+# pexplore1

+The **project explorer** is a crucial component to your `Olive` session because it manages the entire underlying filesystem running in your `Environment`.
+At the top of the **project explorer** will be the **inspector**.
+Once expanded, this section contains a file browser and previews of directories and projects in your `Environment` currently.
+Beneath this are the currently loaded directories.
+New directories can be added from the inspector by clicking the arrow next to the current working directory.
+Once added, we can open files from a given directory by double clicking.

+# pexplore2

+This will also be where other file operations take place, such as `save as` and `create file`.
+Below this will be your directories with **file cells** inside.
+On the top, there is a button to update the `Directory` and a button to `cd` to the directory.
+If this directory is your `olive` home root, this is added if the client is root, then there will also be a red run button, this button sources your `olive` home module.
+Whenever a new file is created, our directory will not be updated until we hit the refresh button.
+All file creation happens through the **inspector** inside of the **project explorer**.
+After creating the file in an added `Directory`, refresh the `Directory` to open the file in `Olive`.
+The **file cells** inside of your **directories** are the main way `Olive` interacts with files aside from the file browser in the **inspector**.
+In order to update our directory with new file changes, we will need to hit its refresh button.

+# pexplore3

 #### settings
 The final component of the Olive UI we might want to familiarize ourselves with is the **settings** menu.
 Using [load extensions](#load-extensions), everything in `Olive` becomes a customizable setting.
 This menu is pretty straightforward, press the cog in the **top bar** to open or close the settings.
 Settings are organized into different menus by extension.
 These menus can be collapsed and decollapsed and contain editable settings for `Olive`.
 Note that in some cases, the page may need to be refreshed for new settings to be applied.
 There are more nuanced examples to this, as well.
 For example, changing your highlighter's style will yield no changes until a cell is typed into (or another cell is built.)
 Changing the key-bindings will only apply to newly built cells.
 #### parametric methodology